Two-Colored Squash Loaf Cake

 - 2 teaspoons fennel seeds

-Spread pistachios on a rimmed baking sheet; toast in oven 5 minutes.
-Transfer sheet to a wire rack to cool.
-Sift together flour, salt, and baking powder into a medium bowl.
+Spread the pistachios in a single layer on a rimmed baking sheet; toast until fragrant and lightly browned, about 5 minutes.
+Transfer to a plate to cool.

-With an electric mixer on medium-high speed, beat butter and sugar until pale and fluffy, 3 to 5 minutes.
-Add eggs, 1 at a time, beating well after each addition.
+Using an electric mixer fitted with the paddle attachment, beat butter and sugar on medium-high speed until pale and fluffy.
+Add the eggs one at a time, mixing until combined after each addition.
 Beat in vanilla.
-Add flour mixture; beat until just combined.
-Fold in squash, pistachios, and fennel seeds.
+Add flour mixture, and beat until just combined.
+Use a flexible spatula to fold in the squash, pistachios, and fennel seeds.
+Spoon batter into prepared loaf pan.

-Transfer batter to prepared pan.
-Bake 10 minutes.
-Reduce heat to 350 degrees.
-Continue to bake until cake is golden brown and a cake tester comes out clean, about 1 hour.
-Transfer pan to a wire rack to cool 10 minutes.
-Turn out cake onto rack to cool completely.
+Bake 10 minutes, then reduce oven temperature to 350 degrees.
+Continue baking until loaf is golden brown and a wooden skewer inserted into the center comes out clean, about 1 hour.
+Let cool on a wire rack 10 minutes before unmolding onto rack to cool completely.